alexlond/Screen_time_limit_with_smart_plug/README.md

 # <span id="anchor"></span>About
-The televisions are powered by smart plugs.
+The televisions are powered by four Tasmota plugs (Refoss P11) which support MQTT protocol.
+The smart plugs can be used by 5 Telegram users.
 A smart plug is turned off after a certain daily limit of minutes has been reached or outside allowed time slots(30 mins each) ranging from 7:30 am to midnight.
+Disclaimer: in this document I am describing my implementation; I am not suggesting you do the same, safety must be assessed by a professional.
-The cable of the tv is glued to the plug with a very small amount (so as not to impede heat dissipation) of fire-resistant glue for electrical parts.
-Disclaimer: in this document(and project) I am describing my implementation; I am not suggesting you do the same, safety must be assessed by a professional.
+The cable of each tv is glued to the plug with a very small amount (so as not to impede heat dissipation) of fire-resistant glue for electrical parts.

-"TvTelegramBotMQTT.py" runs in a Raspberry Pi Zero W, four Tasmota plugs (Refoss P11) and uses the messaging app Telegram to communicate with the users.
+"TvTelegramBotMQTT.py" runs in a Raspberry Pi Zero W (which is also the MQTT broker), it manages  and uses the messaging app Telegram to communicate with the users.

-The script manages 4 plugs and five telegram Users.
-The first plug is associated by default to the user "Manoel", if another users starts the plug and then stops it, the plug is assigned again to "Manoel".
-Error minutes from any plugs are assigned to "Manoel" to decrease the risk of tampering.
+The first plug is associated by default to the user "user1", if another users starts the plug and then stops it, the plug is assigned again to "user1".
+Error minutes from any plugs are assigned to "user1" to decrease the risk of tampering.
 System uptime is shown to decrease the risk of tampering by turning off the Rasperry Pi.

-The script is run at boot via systemd, so you just have to connect the Rapsberry Pi Zero W to the power supply.
+The script is run at boot via systemd, so you just have to connect the Raspberry Pi Zero W to the power supply.

-A user can connect/disconnect from a plug in order to turn it on and use their minutes There is a maximum amount of minutes (available every day) for each user that resets after midnight.
+A user can connect/disconnect from a plug in order to turn it on and use their minutes.
+There is a maximum amount of minutes (available every day) for each user that resets after midnight.
-The maximum amout of minutes and the time slots are saved to json files.
+The maximum amount of minutes and the time slots are saved to json files.
 If the smart plug is disconnected "error" minutes are added.

 Every two minutes the power delivered by the smart plug is read and if it is greater than the threshold "powered_on_min_watts" the available amounts of minutes is decreased.
 The threshold is useful because the television can consume power whilst in stand-by.
-Minutes can be added or subtracted durign the day but these changes are lost after midnight.
+Minutes can be added or subtracted during the day but these changes are lost after midnight.
-Every half hour the bot writes to telegram its status.
 The timeslots can be set for each week day.
 Every half hour the script posts to telegram a status message.

-There is also a simplified version of the script, "TvTelegramBot.py" which uses a Raspberry Pi Zero W, a Meross smart plug (MSS310R) and the messaging app Telegram to communicate with the user.

 # <span id="anchor-1"></span><span id="anchor-2"></span><span id="anchor-3"></span><span id="anchor-4"></span><span id="anchor-5"></span>Telegram Bot and chat

-## <span id="anchor-6"></span><span id="anchor-7"></span><span id="anchor-8"></span><span id="anchor-9"></span>🤖 Avalable commands
+## <span id="anchor-6"></span><span id="anchor-7"></span><span id="anchor-8"></span><span id="anchor-9"></span>🤖 Available commands
-the available commands are: addMinutes /help /pause /restart /kill /status /calendar /book /my_bookings /setDailyMinutes
-- `/addMinutes `followed by a positive or negative number of minutes to sum to the maximum number of minutes.
-The following day the maximum number of minutes is restored
-- `/status` gives you info about the state of the software and the available commands
-- `/book` to edit daily time slots
+*Available Commands:*
+- `/start` - Register as user
+- `/listplugs` - List available plugs
+- `/startplug <plugname>` - start using a plug
+- `/stopplug [plugname]` - stop using current or given plug
+- `/status` - Show system status
+- `/help` - Show all commands
-- `/my_bookings` to see allowed time slots
+- `/my_bookings` - Show your bookings

+*Admin Commands:*
+- `/addminutes <user_id|@username> <minutes>` - add minutes to the selected user (they are cleared after midnight)
-- `/setDailyMinutes `followed by the maximum number of allowed minutes
+- `/setDailyMinutes <user_id|@username> <minutes>` - set the daily amount of minutes
+- `/timerMinutesHoliday <plugname> <minutes>` - set minutes of holidays (admin only)
+- `/book <user>` - Manage bookings
+- `/my_bookings [user_id|@username]` - admin may check others
+- `/calendar` - View weekly calendar
+- `/activate <action> <plug>` - Enable/disable plugs
+- `/plug <on|off> <plug>` - Control plugs
 ## <span id="anchor-6"></span><span id="anchor-7"></span><span id="anchor-8"></span><span id="anchor-9"></span>🤖 How to create a Telegram BOT

 Open Telegram and search for @BotFather